CBC News: Online

 CBC News Online is the CBC's CBC.ca news website.
 Launched in 1996, it was named one of the most popular news websites in Canada in 2012.
-The website provides regional, national, and international news coverage, and investigative, politics, business, arts and entertainment, investigative, politics, business, entertainment, Indigenous, health, science and tech news.
+The website provides regional, national, and international news coverage, and investigative, politics, business, arts and entertainment, Indigenous, health, science and tech news.
 An Opinion section was reintroduced in November 2016.
 Many reports are accompanied by podcasting, audio and video from the CBC's television and radio news services.
-CBC News content is available on multiple platforms including Facebook, Twitter and Instagram.
+CBC News content is available on multiple platforms, including Facebook, Twitter and Instagram.

 In November 2022, the CBC launched CBC News Explore, a free ad-supported streaming television service.
 In addition to existing CBC news and information programming, new original programming on the service includes About That, a daily news and interview show hosted by Andrew Chang; Planet Wonder, an environmental news series hosted by Johanna Wagstaffe; Big, a documentary series about industry; and This Week in Canada, which highlights local news stories from the CBC's local news bureaux in various cities.

 Network

 CBC News Network (formerly CBC Newsworld) is an English-language news channel owned and operated by the CBC.
 It began broadcasting on July 31, 1989, from several regional studios in Halifax, Toronto, Winnipeg and Calgary.
 It was revamped and relaunched as the CBC News Network in 2009 as part of a larger renewal of the CBC News division.
 Current programs include CBC News Now (based in Toronto with Heather Hiscox, Suhana Meharchand, Carole MacNeil, John Northcott, Andrew Nichols (weekdays) and Aarti Pole and Michael Serapio (weekends), Power & Politics (based in Ottawa with host David Cochrane), and The National (with Adrienne Arsenault (Toronto), Ian Hanomansing (Vancouver) and Rosemary Barton hosting the weekly At Issue panel (Ottawa)).
-The network dropped the four-anchor format on January 22, 2020, and had Arsenault and Chang co-anchor from Monday through Thursday with Hanomansing as solo anchor for the Friday and Sunday editions.
-Barton became the chief political correspondent for CBC News; she continues to host The Nationals weekly "At Issue" political panel along with her own politics based program, Rosemary Barton Live which airs on Sundays.
-In early 2023, CBC dropped the co-anchor format in favour of single anchor everyday.
-Adrienne Arsenault continues to host the show Monday through Thursday with Hanomansing hosting on Friday and Sunday.
+The network dropped the four-anchor format on January 22, 2020, and had Arsenault and Chang co-anchor from Monday through Thursday, with Hanomansing as solo anchor for the Friday and Sunday editions.
+Barton became the chief political correspondent for CBC News; she continues to host The Nationals weekly "At Issue" political panel along with her own politics-based program, Rosemary Barton Live, which airs on Sundays.
+In early 2023, CBC dropped the co-anchor format in favour of a single anchor everyday.
+Adrienne Arsenault continues to host the show Monday through Thursday, with Hanomansing hosting on Friday and Sunday.